xbtmatt/aptos-core/developer-docs-site/docs/guides/nfts/mint-nft-v2-cli.md

 Congratulations!
 You've created a collection, minted an NFT, and transferred the NFT to another account.

-To view the events in this transaction, go to:
+To view the events in this transaction, paste your transaction hash in the Aptos explorer search bar and navigate to the events section, or directly go to:

 https://explorer.aptoslabs.com/txn/YOUR_TRANSACTION_HASH_HERE/events?network=devnet

-But replace `YOUR_TRANSACTION_HASH_HERE` with the output of the transaction hash from the `aptos move run ...` command, or paste it into the explorer's search bar.

 You should see a `0x4::collection::MintEvent` and a `0x1::object::TransferEvent`.